ronilbhatia/EasyTrade/README.md

 ## Features
 * Secure frontend to backend user authentication using BCrypt
-* Real-time and historical data of all stocks traded on the NASDAQ and NYSE exchanges
+* Real-time and historical price data of all stocks traded on the NASDAQ and NYSE exchanges
-* Interactive charts to display stock price fluctuation over time as well as user's portfolio balance fluctuation overtime
+* Interactive charts displaying stock price fluctuation over time as well as user's portfolio balance fluctuation overtime
+* Dashboard displaying share ownership and current market price of all stocks that make up a user's portfolio
 * Ability to simulate real stock-market trades by buying and selling shares at the most recent market price
-* Real-time update of portfolio and remaining buying-power after execution of stock transaction
-* Stocks are searchable by both their ticker symbol and Company name
+* Ability to search stocks by both their ticker symbol and Company name
 * Relevant news displayed for the general market on home page, and for specific stock on the stock's show page

 ### Dashboard & Portfolio